Digital Piano Expert

 Did we mention that it is very orderly to learn how to read sheet music?

-A further simplification: Though music that’s written for the piano often features the Grand Staff (because the piano covers all the notes), sheet music for many instruments will only show the Treble or Bass staff if that instrument can only play notes in that range.
-The trumpet, for example, only plays notes in the Treble staff range, so sheet music for the trumpet only shows the Treble Staff.
-Similarly, sheet music for the tuba, trombone, or bass guitar only shows the Bass Staff.
+Though piano music often features the Grand Staff (because the piano covers all the notes), sheet music for many instruments will only show the Treble or Bass staff if that instrument can only play notes in that range.

 Conclusion